owlbarn/owlbarn.github.io/_sources/index.rst.txt

 Contact
 -------------------------------------------------

 You can reach us in the following ways.
 Regarding the matters on funding and collaboration, email is preferred.
-I am looking forward to hearing from you!
+We are looking forward to hearing from you!

 * `Email Us <mailto:liang@ocaml.xyz>`_
 * `Slack Channel <https://join.slack.com/t/owl-dev-team/shared_invite/enQtMjQ3OTM1MDY4MDIwLTA3MmMyMmQ5Y2U0NjJiNjI0NzFhZDAwNGFhODBmMTk4N2ZmNDExYjZiMzI2N2M1MGNiMTUyYTQ5MTAzZjliZDI>`_